-In the end, this unethical sales initiative turned out to be an $11,000 gamble that cost the jobs of the entire Smith & Wesson international sales team and lost the company $2 million in fines levied by US federal regulators—not to mention doing untold damage to Smith & Wesson’s reputation.
+In the end, this unethical sales initiative turned out to be an $11,000 gamble that cost the jobs of the entire Smith & Wesson international sales team.
+It also exposed the company to $2 million in fines levied by US federal regulators—not to mention doing untold damage to Smith & Wesson’s reputation.
 The company neither admitted nor denied any wrongdoing—probably a moot point, as it paid the fines and has seen its name tarnished by association with the incident.

 What Can We Learn from Smith & Wesson’s Misfortune?

-Sadly, this story centres on how a company was harmed by unethical sales (as opposed to procurement) practices, primarily because it’s not known what became of the people on the other side of the negotiating table.
-What is known though is that corrupt officials received bribes, and that those who paid them received no benefits.
+Sadly, this story centres on how a company harmed itself by engaging in unethical sales (as opposed to procurement) practices, primarily because it’s not known what happened to those on the other side of the negotiating table.
+What is known, though, is that corrupt officials received bribes and that those who paid them received no benefits.

 Aside from the Pakistan deal, Smith & Wesson won none of the contracts concerned, and the perpetrators (if that’s what they were) lost their jobs and their professional credibility.

 Given that in Indonesia, for example, business bribery is commonplace (despite the efforts of a governmental anti-corruption agency), one must wonder if Smith & Wesson’s salespeople were the corrupters in the incident, or rather, were the corrupted parties.

-In spite of being a sales-focused story, the moral is totally relevant to procurement, since it highlights how tolerance for unethical business practices has diminished in recent years, even when a national economy (in this case, the United States) stands to gain from international supply contracts.
-Imagine the ramifications in a reversal of the Smith & Wesson situation, if a company is found to procure products or services unethically from overseas, at the expense of local suppliers, and receives exposure for having done so.
+Despite being a sales-focused story, the moral does hold relevance to procurement.
+It highlights how tolerance for unethical business practices has diminished in recent years, even when a national economy (in this case, the United States) stands to gain from international supply contracts.
+Imagine the ramifications in a reversal of the Smith & Wesson situation if a company procures products or services unethically overseas at the expense of local suppliers, and receives exposure for having done so.

 The Impact of Poor Procurement Ethics

 The immediate reaction to the idea of unsatisfactory procurement ethics is that it will be damaging for public relations if those ethics become known.
-This is true.
 In this information-rich and communication-enabled age, bad press can spread rapidly—as confirmed by the Smith & Wesson case study.

 However, this is only part of the picture.
 Even if an organisation is able to hide unethical procurement activities, it lays itself open to other problems.
 The first being one of management.

-- If senior management does not know about the lack of ethics, or if it takes no action, then it is essentially inept
+- If senior management does not know about the lack of ethics or takes no action, then it is inherently inept.

 - If senior management condones or actively supports unethical behaviour, it is corrupt.

 The second is the efficiency of the procurement process and the effect on overall organisational performance.
-If procurement is driven by personal gain rather than value to the organisation, is the driver behind procurement, profitability suffers.
+If personal gain, rather than value to the organisation, is the driver behind procurement, profitability suffers.

 A third problem is rogue procurement.
-Having seen the example set by others, non-procurement staff may initiate their own procurement efforts, which are in turn likely to suffer from inefficiency, reduced value to the organisation, unethical behaviour, or any combination of these.
+Having seen the example set by others, non-procurement staff may initiate procurement efforts of their own, which are, in turn, likely to suffer from inefficiency, reduced value to the organisation, unethical behaviour, or any combination of these.

 Who Judges Whether Procurement is Ethical or Unethical?

 Some organisations rise to the challenge and produce a procurement ethics manual.
 These documents can vary in length.
-Some are succinct web pages.
-Others are detailed handbooks that explain not only the principles to be observed, but also give examples of how and how not to conduct procurement in order to remain ethical.
+Some are succinct web pages, while others are detailed handbooks that explain not only the principles to be observed, but also give examples of how and how not to conduct procurement ethically.